rene-richter/moderncpp/docs/23_bremen_musicians.md

 Here is a (incomplete) list of issues:
 * `pop(s)` resets a place on storage to 0.
 Why?
 Suppose 0 stands for an empty place (would not be necessary, but simplifies debugging ...)
-* Never forget to call `create(s)`: otherwise count is not initialized => garbage.
+* Never forget to call `create(s)`: otherwise `count` is not initialized; it contains some garbage value.
-Next cat would be pushed to somewhere in space, i.e memory, causing undefined behaviour like killing your cat, killing your program or making your cat pregnant even if you don't have any cats anymore!
+The next cat would be pushed to somewhere in "space", i.e. memory, causing undefined behaviour like killing your cat, killing your program or making your cat pregnant even if you don't have any cats anymore!
 * Pop all cats from the stack before removing it: otherwise these cats will become angry.
 So never forget to call `destroy(s)`.
 If you don't pop off all cats, their lifetime ends, when the storage is destroyed at the end of the stack lifetime.
-(For int values nothing bad happens here.)
+(For `int` values nothing bad happens here.)
-* The implementation of `destroy(s)` only illustrates that the programmer is responsible for cleaning up all ressources he allocates -- there is no garbage collector at all (or seen the other way around, the best of all garbage collectors:
-Don't produce any garbage in the first place).
+* The implementation of `destroy(s)` only illustrates that the programmer is responsible for cleaning up all ressources he allocates -- there is no garbage collector at all (or seen the other way around, the best of all garbage collectors: Don't produce any garbage in the first place).
-* Setting `s.count = 0` in `demo1()` directly would have the same effect for the moment, but what if the implementation of stack changes?
+* Setting `s.count = 0` in `demo1()` directly would have the same effect for the moment, but what if the implementation of `Stack` changes?
-* Assigning `s.count` a wrong value at any moment can result in horrible effects.
+* Assigning a wrong value to `s.count` at any moment can result in horrible effects.
 It's impossible to reason about the correctness of stack without knowing the whole program.

 ## Stage 2: Restricting access to friends